Legal Advice for Debt Collection — 731 results

 Written by attorney Jeffrey Hyslip, over 5 years ago.
 STAFF PICK

 Debt Collectors are rarely permitted to contact your friends and family members.
 This guide will assist you in understanding your rights.

 Written by attorney Jonathan Stein, over 6 years ago.
 STAFF PICK

 Debt collectors file hundreds, even thousands, of lawsuits each year to collect money, when most of these cases could be resolved without litigation.
 These five tips will help you resolve... more

 Written by attorney Max L Rosenberg, over 5 years ago.
 STAFF PICK

 A short guide to the Fair Debt Collection Practices Act and your rights under this federal law.

-Written by attorney John Watts, about 4 years ago.
+Written by attorney John Watts, over 4 years ago.
 STAFF PICK

 Learn when the FDCPA applies if you are dealing with a collection agency.